inspec/inspec-aws/docs/resources/aws_waf_size_constraint_sets.md

 # aws_waf_size_constraint_sets

-Use the `aws_waf_size_constraint_sets` InSpec audit resource to test the properties of the plural resource of AWS WAF SizeConstraintSet.
+Use the `aws_waf_size_constraint_sets` Chef InSpec audit resource to test the properties of multiple AWS Web Application Firewall (WAF) size constraint sets.

 ## Syntax

-Ensure that size constraint set exists.
+Ensure that a size constraint set exists.

     describe aws_waf_size_constraint_sets do
       it { should exist }